Setup and Storing Results¶

 )

-Then, to store results in your database, you can use the quacc.wflow_tools.db.results_to_db function, as shown in the example below.
+Then, to store results in your database, you can use the following script:

 from maggma.stores import MongoStore

-# Let `results` be an output (or list of outputs) from quacc recipes
+# Let `results` be of type `list[dict]` containing outputs from quacc recipes

 # Define your database details